Hidden disabilities & the constant judgement

 A major problem for his mother and I is that he has no awareness of danger.
 He will run at roads, rather than away, he thinks it’s fun.
 He recently got a blue badge which his mother will use.
 Being in a wheelchair myself, I already have to park in a Blue Badge bay if I have him.

-Before my son was even awarded a blue badge it happened.
+Before my son was even awarded a blue badge, he experienced prejudice.
 His mother would often tell me that if she took him shopping she’d get “looks and faces.”
 This is because in a shop my son will often have a sensory overload.
 The lights, spinning fans and sheer scale and amount of things just cause him to get extremely excitable and uncooperative.

 He will try to run off, scream and kick.
 You name it he will do it and it is unlikely that this will improve over time.
 The looks and snide remarks that parents of children with learning difficulties get are totally unacceptable.

 People are judging children and sometimes adults purely based on looks.
 You’ll see online comments of people criticizing parents for lack of discipline.
 Have they ever been in that parents situation?

 Try containing a screaming and quite frankly, strong five-year-old who doesn’t understand, while trying to shop and in the case of my son’s mother also having a lively three-year-old to contend with.